skonfig/extra/type/__nextcloud/man.rst

 install-only
     Skips all nextcloud upgrades done by this type.
 Should be used when nextcloud upgrades are (*exclusively*) done via the built-in updater.

+disable-version-check
+    Disables the version security checks that avoid breaking your Nextcloud.
+    Only do this on your own risks, as it can seriously break your instance.

+    Is this parameter omitted, the type will check if the new major version gap is greather than 1.
+It will not perform more fine-tuned version checks cause of a lack of more detailed versioning data.

 NEXTCLOUD CONFIG PARAMETERS